aayushikachhwaha/laravel_family/README.md

 # laravel_family
 Laravel project to add families with one person as family head. [family details, add more member, add more hobbies, image upload, validations]

+# Problem Statement
+The client wants to collect family information about his community.
+Please develop a form which should

+1. There should be one head of the family.
+Name
+Surname
+Birthdate - Only accept if this is above 21 years Mobile No
+Address
+State <drop down>
+City  <drop down>
+Pincode
+Marital Status
+ - Is Married  -  If Yes, then ask for the Wedding date
+ - Is Unmarried  - Then do nothing
+Hobbies
+- Allow adding multiple hobbies with Add Hobby button Photo

+Then add family members  - Can add any number of a family member
+- Name
+- Birthdate
+- Marital Status
+- Is Married  -  If Yes, then ask for the Wedding date
+ - Is Unmarried  - Then do nothing
+Education
+Photo

+Display family head List with family member's count and click on count display family details.

+# Installation steps:-

+# install dependencies
+composer install
+npm install

+# create database
+create database named 'myfamily'

+# generate tables
+run 'php artisan migrate' to add tables to the database

+# add data to tables
+run 'php artisan db:seed' to add data to the tables

+# run the application
+run 'php artisan serve' to run the application